In The Know : The Best Food In London!

 London is one of the top ranked cities in the world for fine dining, holding over 70 Michelin stars, so it comes as no surprise that the standard of food in this wonderful city is outstanding.
-But you don’t have to sell a lung to afford the best grub in London, there are plenty of great restaurants, cafés and markets to get you salivating.
+But you don’t have to sell a lung to afford the best grub in London, there are plenty of great restaurants, cafés, street food stalls and markets to get you salivating.

 Brunch in London

 Food Markets of London

 Street food in London wonderfully represents the enormous diversity of cultures you find yourself rubbing shoulders with in this liquorice allsorts of a metropolis.
-Cuisines from countries I’ve never even heard of (and I have a map wall I devote hours of day-dreaming to!) and dishes that I can’t even pronounce.
+Cuisines from countries you’ve never even heard of and dishes that you can’t even pronounce.
 That said – you don’t need to speak Uzbekistanian to eat Uzbekistanian.

 Curry In London